Einstein family: Maria "Maja" Einstein (Albert's younger sister)

 Maria "Maja" Einstein (18 November 1881 – 25 June 1951) and her older brother, Albert, were the two children of Hermann Einstein and Pauline Einstein (née Koch), who had moved from Ulm to Munich in June 1881, when Albert was one.
 There Hermann and his brother Jakob had founded Einstein & Cie., an electrical engineering company.

-She was born 18 November 1881 in Munich.
-Maja and Albert got along very well all their lives.
-She was Albert's only friend during his childhood.

 She attended elementary school in Munich from 1887 to 1894.
 She then moved with her parents to Milan, where she attended the German International School; Albert had stayed behind with relatives in Munich to complete his schooling.
 From 1899 to 1902, she attended a workshop for teachers in Aarau.
 After she passed her final exams, she studied Romance languages and literature in Berlin, Bern and Paris.
 In 1909, she graduated from the University of Bern; her dissertation was entitled "Contribution to the Tradition of the Chevalier au Cygne and the Enfances Godefroi".

 In the year following her graduation, she married Paul Winteler, but they were to be childless.
 The young couple moved to Luzern in 1911, where Maja's husband had found a job.
 In 1922, they moved to Colonnata near Florence in Italy.

 After the Italian leader Benito Mussolini introduced anti-Semitic laws in Italy, Albert invited Maja to emigrate to the United States in 1939 and live in his residence in Mercer Street, Princeton, New Jersey.
 Her husband was denied entry into the United States on health grounds.
 Maja spent some pleasant years with Albert, until she had a stroke in 1946, and became bedridden.
 She later developed progressive arteriosclerosis, and died in Princeton on 25 June 1951 four years before her brother.